Students and Employees

 - Re-configuring campus hours and access to reduce density and promote physical distancing.

 - Requiring all students and employees to wear masks on campus.

 - Providing personal protective equipment and sanitizing supplies to students and employees.

 We ask that all Jayhawks follow the principles that provide for the well-being of our campus community.

-Every member of the KU community who plans to be on campus prior to Sept.
-7 must be tested for COVID-19 at the start of the fall 2020 semester.
+Every member of the KU community who plans to be on campus must be tested for COVID-19 at the start of the fall 2020 and 2021 semesters.
 Testing will be rapid, saliva-based, and offered free of charge.

 Students, faculty, and staff who were not tested through the previous entry testing process and who still need to get tested before returning to campus can sign up for an appointment to receive a test from the mobile testing unit outside Watkins Health Services.

 If you are experiencing COVID-19 symptoms, stay home and contact your health care provider.
 Many providers, including Watkins Health Services, are able to test for COVID-19 through commercial testing labs and will be able to provide results in three to five days.
 In some instances, testing can be expedited for quicker results.